De Anza College to UCLA

 Major Requirements

-Business Economics (The College, B.A.)
+Business Economics (College of Letters & Science, B.A.)
 Major Preparation

-Business Economics (The College, B.A.) at UCLA
+Business Economics (College of Letters & Science, B.A.) at UCLA

 Courses at De Anza College that satisfy UCLA's Business Administration major preparation, verified via ASSIST.org.